Rio Ranch Restaurant: Inspired by Texas Hill Country

 One has a choice of these sides for the lunch special:

-- Cup of Chicken Tortilla Soup or Soup of the Day
+- A cup of Chicken Tortilla Soup or Soup of the Day

 - Mashed Potatoes